estarter/d-tools/README.md

 technologies and containers, with different path conventions, it's useful to have a same command that shows log files ([example](https://github.com/estarter/test-smtp-server/blob/master/Dockerfile#L21)).
 * `dclient container` - run karaf's client command inside karaf container
+* `ddeploy -c container file.jar` - deploy `file.jar` to `container` server, i.e. copy to the deploy folder `/d` that should be a symlink to actual deploy folder

 Skip `container` parameter to use the same container: